lubojr/naucse.python.cz/lessons/git-en/branching/index.md

 We will dive into something a bit more complex now :)

 Programmers sometimes need to work on two or even more projects at the same time.
-Let's imagine that a severe mistake is found and needs to be fixed as soon as possible (meaning now was already late :) ) So the programmer has to leave what he is currently working on and goes back to a "stable" version, fixes the error and ships it to the customers to remove their anger or despair.
+Let's imagine that a severe mistake is found and needs to be fixed as soon as possible.

+So the programmer has to leave what she is currently working on and goes back to a "stable" version, fixes the error and releases a new version to the customers.

 After this, she goes back to the original project.
-But before that, she should also incorporate the fix of the error into the version she is currrently working on.
+But before that, she should also incorporate the fix of the error into the version she is currently working on.

 Git has so called *branches* exactly for this purpose.
 On a single "branch" you can work, but you can switch to another (even older) branch,